abdellahak/50projects50days-Day8/README.md

-# 50 Projects in 50 Days — HTML/CSS and JavaScript （Day 7）
+# 50 Projects in 50 Days — HTML/CSS and JavaScript （Day 8）

-## Day 7 — Split Landing Page :
+## Day 8 — Forme Wave :

 the eighth project of 50 projects in 50 days challenge